 - To enable the service for the project.
 To learn how to enable APIs and services, see Enabling and Disabling Services.

 - Authentication credentials for the enabled service you are using.
 To learn how to authenticate to a Cloud API, see Getting Started with Authentication.

-The credentials you use to call GCP APIs and services are associated with the project you use to create them.
+The credentials you use to call Google Cloud APIs and services are associated with the project you use to create them.

-Some Cloud IAM roles are only visible if the associated service is
+Some IAM roles are only visible if the associated service is

-enabled in a GCP project.
+enabled in a Cloud project.
 For example, the

 is only visible after the